Logo Voyage

 China

 China uses its own coordinate system, which is deliberately obfuscated and different from the international standard, apparently for national security reasons.
 This means that various foreign GPS navigation programs have problems in China, with locations displayed about 100–700 m from where they should be.
 Wikivoyage's practice is to use standard (WGS84) latitude and longitude coordinates in all articles, including articles about China, which means that our coordinates should display correctly on OpenStreetMap and other mapping programs that use WGS84, but may display incorrectly on Chinese mapping apps.
 However, some Wikivoyage articles mistakenly use some Chinese (GCJ) coordinates, which will display incorrectly on Wikivoyage maps and other OpenStreetMap-based maps.
-The Special Administrative Regions of Hong Kong and Macau use WGS84 coordinates, but for some reason some mapping apps still have problems, especially near the border with mainland China.
-The result of all of this for travellers is you should be careful when using GPS navigation in China, including Hong Kong and Macau—be on the lookout for offsets of 100–700 m, especially when doing anything that involves interaction between Chinese and foreign data or software.
-For more details see the Wikipedia article Restrictions on geographic data in China.
+The Special Administrative Regions of Hong Kong and Macau use WGS84 coordinates, but some mapping apps may still have problems near the border with mainland China.

 Scrambling, jamming and spoofing

-The the provider of the satellites can lower the accuracy of your device at will and anyone with a suitable sender can jam the signal.
+The provider of the satellites can lower the accuracy of your device at will and anyone with a suitable sender can jam the signal.
 More advanced attackers can jam the weak satellite signals and send stronger fake GPS signals to make the device believe it is somewhere else.
 Incidents do happen quite often: it is explicitly stated in certain military doctrines, it happens at high level meetings of politicians, and it seemingly happens also just to cause trouble or to make a political point.
 This is especially relevant for travellers in times of conflict or around conflict regions.
 Finland has had to change their airport approach practices because of recurring jamming events, there are general recommendations for aviators to update their procedures and equipment, and boaters on the Baltic Sea have been warned.
 The issue also affects e.g. hiking near the border between Georgia and Russia – and any navigation near war zones.

 Stay safe

-Some manufacturers (such as Garmin) market specialised devices specifically for marine use.
+• Use devices specifically designed for marine use.
 The underlying satellite signal is the same, but a marine GPS stores nautical charts (usually purchased separately) instead of highway maps.
 If you take this on the autobahn, it'll display valid coordinates but tell you that you've run aground.

-If you're on a boat with a non-marine device, reverse problems apply: some devices may put the marker on a nearby road on the assumption that the location in the water must be due to signal problems.
+With a non-marine device, your maps may not include all essential details, or marine information may be outdated.
+Also, some devices may put the marker on a nearby road on the assumption that the location in the water must be due to signal problems.
 To see the smallest rocks you may have to zoom in so much that you don't get any overview.

-In low visibility conditions, remember that boats, swimmers, birds and that half-submerged log are not on your map.
+• In low visibility conditions, remember that boats, swimmers, birds and that half-submerged log are not on your map.
 If you sail in the night and the person navigating is simultaneously lookout, make sure the brightness can be adjusted to dim enough (which is much dimmer than you could imagine in the day).

 Privacy